In this age of digital revolution, there are multiple ways to make money as a musician!

 I won’t go any further in details and feel to try them out … but I’ll probably see you back in 2 weeks!

-Though I have to admit that you will have to spent a few dollars, I am a fervent defender of buying your software and pay those who made it possible for you to even use and NOT download cracked software, samples, DAW’s and VST’s !
+Though I have to admit that you will have to spend a few dollars, I am a fervent defender of buying your software and pay those who made it possible for you to even use and NOT download cracked software, samples, DAW’s and VST’s!

-Those will not only damage your DAW , bring loads of viruses and destroy your system because they will most probably are from mediocre quality too…and they will give you a very bad reputation… so think twice !
+Those will not only damage your DAW, bring loads of viruses and destroy your system.
+They will most probably are from mediocre quality too and they will give you a very bad reputation.

-You wouldn’t want to be related to the use of cracked versions, as you might have a lot of problems later on when you make a name.
-Think of the scandal that it made when Martin Garrix posted a video of showing off how he produced animals’ proved it to have been produced … on a pirated software !
+You wouldn’t want to be related to the use of cracked versions, as you might have a lot of problems later on when you make a name as a musician.

-He lost all credibility afterwards (at least to those who respect music).
+He lost all credibility afterward (at least to those who respect music).